 Skeptic) Behind This Site

-I am president of the Acceleration Studies Foundation (ASF), (Mountain View, CA) a nonprofit technology foresight research and consultancy organization.
+I am president of the Acceleration Studies Foundation (ASF), (Los Gatos, CA) a nonprofit technology foresight research and consultancy organization.
 I am also founder of FERN, the Foresight Education and Research Network, a professional association improving global foresight education, training, and careers.

-As an educator I am lecturer in leadership and technological change at the Naval Postgraduate School (Monterey, CA), and advisor in foresight and forecasting at Singularity University (Mountain View, CA), Ray Kurzweil and Peter Diamandis's educational program in exponential technologies.
+I'm also a lecturer in leadership and technological change at the Naval Postgraduate School (Monterey, CA), and an advisor in foresight and forecasting at Singularity University (Mountain View, CA), Ray Kurzweil and Peter Diamandis's exponential technologies incubator.

 As a systems theorist, I am co-founder of the Evo Devo Universe research community, an international interdisciplinary community of scholars exploring evolutionary and developmental processes of change in physical, chemical, biological, and sociotechnical systems, and a member of the ECCO research group at VUB (Brussels, Belgium)